Augusto11CB/Java-Studies/Java-Generics/Java - Generics.md

 ## WildCards

 ### PECS (Producer Extends Consumer Super)
-> "PECS" is from the collection's point of view.
-If you are only pulling items from a generic collection, it is a producer and you should use extends; if you are only stuffing items in, it is a consumer and you should use super.
+> **"PECS" is from the collection's point of view**.
+If you are only pulling items from a generic collection, it is a producer and you should use **extends**; if you are only pushing items in, it is a consumer and you should use **super**.
 If you do both with the same collection, you shouldn't use either extends or super.
 > \- [StackOverflow](https://stackoverflow.com/questions/2723397/what-is-pecs-producer-extends-consumer-super)

 Suppose you have a method that takes as its parameter a collection of things, but you want it to be more flexible than just accepting a `Collection<Thing>`.

 **Case 1[Producer][Read From][Upper bound]:** You want to go through the collection and do things with each item.
-Then the list is a producer, so you should use a Collection<? extends Thing>.
+**Then the list is a producer**, so you should use a Collection<? extends Thing>.

 The reasoning is that a `Collection<? extends Thing>` could hold any subtype of `Thing`, and thus each element will behave as a `Thing` when you perform your operation.
 (You actually cannot add anything to a `Collection<? extends Thing>`, because you cannot know at runtime which specific subtype of `Thing` the collection holds.)

 **Case 2[Lower bound]: You want to add things to the collection.**
-Then the list is a  **consumer**, so you should use a  `Collection<? super Thing>`.
+**Then the list is a  consumer,** so you should use a  `Collection<? super Thing>`.

 The reasoning here is that unlike  `Collection<? extends Thing>`,  `Collection<? super Thing>`  can always hold a  `Thing`  no matter what the actual parameterized type is.
 Here you don't care what is already in the list as long as it will allow a  `Thing`  to be added; this is what  `? super Thing`  guarantees.